 $150 without lunch and $200 with lunch

 |Rating:||5/5 – This is a must-do tour if you’re in Vernon|

 Wine is what the Okanagan is famous for.
 So, it’s no surprise we always take a tour of the region every time we visit.
 There are over 100 wineries in the Okanagan so there’s always plenty to explore and new wines to taste.

 We prefer to join an organized wine tour as opposed to self-driving ourselves.
 In all honesty, we can never agree on who will be the designated driver and we love having an expert of the area on hand – although, if we keep doing them I’d say we’ll be the experts soon!

 Regardless, joining a wine tour in Vernon is a must!

 |Price:||Free to visit, the tour of the farm is $7 for adults and $4 |

 |Rating:||5/5 – I love the food here and kids love the farm tour|

 Davison Orchards is my favorite place to try amazing food in Vernon.
-The Orchard is home to a bakery and other shops that include the sales of jams, juices, fresh fruit, cakes, pies and so much more!
+The Orchard is home to a bakery and other shops that include the sale of jams, juices, fresh fruit, cakes, pies, and so much more!

-The food at the Orchard is top quality and all homemade on the property.
-Its family-owned and the products are really well priced.
+The food at Davison Orchards is top quality and it’s all homemade on the property.
+It’s family-owned and the products are really well priced.
 They also provide a huge range of free samples so you’re bound to leave with a full belly regardless of whether you buy something or not!